Thank you for viewing our profile

 At this time of night it’s quiet, though.
 That’s a reminder that while the kids aren’t here yet, we’re writing to you, and we hope that means that we’ll be building our family soon.

 About us: we became friends at College 18 (!) years ago, taking too many years to realize we liked each other more than typical friends do, ha.
 We’re celebrating our 10-year wedding anniversary this year, and still think each other are as cool as ever.
 Our nieces and nephews seem to agree that we’re still cool, so that makes it official.
 We chased fulfilling careers (both in Finance, but doing very different things) and the travel bug over time to our current home, planning to start our family.
 As that proved not as easy as we had thought, our sadness in adversity was softened with the knowledge that years ago, before being married, we had decided that our lives together would include adoption.

 It is our most sincere hope that adoption adventure includes you in it.

 We have SO MUCH pent up love and energy and joy waiting for this child.
 We are excited to watch them learn, change their mind a million times, find their passions, find what lights a spark in their heart, and explore the world around them.
 When life throws its curveballs, we will fiercely advocate for them, support them through adversities, provide stability, steadfastness and lift them up when they need it most.
 We have a tribe of friends and family that are here for us and can’t WAIT to shower a child with their love, too.
-Our promise to you is that we’ll ensure you can share in that adventure with us ?" in photos, letters and emails.
+Our promise to you is that we will ensure you share your child's life and adventures throughout his or her life, should that be your desire.
 Our hope is that in time that relationship could grow.
 We have profound respect for you, your own life’s journey, and hope that our paths may lead us to each other.

 With love, appreciation, and a great big hug (Tom’s are the best),